codefresh-io/docs.codefresh.io/_docs/administration/user-settings.md

 toc: true
 ---

-As a user in Codefresh, you can manage the access tokens defined in your account, and optionally, enable access for Codefresh support.
+As a user in Codefresh, you can manage your account by authorizing access to your Git provider accounts, and optionally, enabling access for Codefresh support.

 * Enable access for Codefresh support
   Optional.
 Enable access to your account for troubleshooting purposes.

-* Manage Git tokens for authentication
+* Authorize Git providers

-  The Git personal token is a user-specific access token per provisioned runtime, and is required to authenticate Git-based actions per runtime in Codefresh.
+  The Git personal token is a user-specific access token, required to authenticate Git-based actions from Codefresh clients, per provisioned runtime.

+  The authorization method depends on the Git provider and on what authorization has been set up by ypur adin.
-  If your admin has set up authentication with OAuth2, you can authorize access to GitHub using OAuth2.
+  If your admin has set up authentication with OAuth2, you can authorize access using OAuth2.
-  Or, you can always generate a personal access token from GitHub and then add the same to Codefresh to authorize access.
+  Or, you can always generate a personal access token from your Git provider and then add the same to Codefresh to authorize access.

+  > If you have access to more than one runtime, you can use the same token for multiple runtimes.
+    You must however authorize access individually for each runtime.

 ### Enable access for Codefresh support
 Enable Codefresh support personnel to access your user account.
 Access to your account is useful for visibility during troubleshooting.